SarveshLimaye/Hotel-Managment-System/README.md

 # Hotel-Managment-System
-This project is of Hotel Management System.
+This project is of Hotel Management System, which allows you to book rooms, seeing prices of rooms, see reviews.
-Tech Stacks used in this are : HTML, CSS (for the frontend), Spring boot and SQL (for backend).
+It would also show types of rooms available.
+It also has a login system, where admin and customers can enter details.

+## Tech Stack
+### Front-end
+1. HTML
+2. CSS
+3. Javascript
+### Back-end
+3. Spring boot
+4. Spring Security
+5. Hibernates
+6. Thymeleaf
+7. SQL

 ## Installation
 1. Fork this repository.
 2. Clone the forked Repository.